Societal marketing: Branding

-Corporations are the one who are striving during the whole time for improvements.
-They are turning to all kind of forms of corporate societal marketing programs to help build and repair their brand images.
+Corporations strive for improvement, and often turn to corporate societal marketing programs to help build and repair their brand images.

 Corporate social marketing (CSM), usually refers to marketing efforts that have at least one social related objective, such as charity founding, among its goals.
 Typical examples are releasing a certain percentage of the final sale product to a charity related to the product, or sponsoring events that encourage social well-being such as the Olympic Games.
 Corporate Social Marketing benefits a company in many ways, but its main goal is to improve the image the public has of the company.
 A company that appears committed to improving the lives of others, the environment or other worthy causes is seen in a better light than one who doesn't, and more and more business are hoping to benefit from that.

 So, it can be so, that CSM programs are becoming extremely popular because the leaders believe that it is a good business to be viewed as a socially responsible company.
 However, even though past research suggests that CSM may be effective in improving brand equity and increasing market share, there are limits to the effectiveness of these initiatives.

 An example of his is how corporate social initiatives adversely affected purchase intentions if consumers perceived that the company would forgo product quality in order to be socially responsible.

 Depending on the nature of the CSM program, the intent of the corporation may not be as obvious to the consumers.
 This happens if the benefits to the corporation are not apparent or conflicts with what the consumer already believes about a specific firm or industry.